shadowofdoom/claude_code-multi-AI-MCP/EXAMPLES.md

 ### Example 1: Performance Issue
 **You:** "Hey Claude, my React app is loading really slowly.
 Can you ask all the AIs for their thoughts on what might be causing this?"

-**What happens:** Claude will ask Gemini, Grok, and ChatGPT for different perspectives on React performance issues, giving you comprehensive debugging strategies.
+**What happens:** Claude will ask Gemini, Grok, ChatGPT, DeepSeek, and OpenRouter for different perspectives on React performance issues, giving you comprehensive debugging strategies.

 ### Example 2: Specific AI for Debugging
 **You:** "Claude, can you have Grok debug this function?
 It's supposed to process payments but keeps failing."